 Michael pledged and became a member of Phi Beta Sigma Fraternity in Spring, 1999 at New Paltz.
 Michael is currently the Managing Partner at PhoenixAfrica Capital Management Limited, a boutique investment bank in Ghana with affiliates in the region and is the Executive Chairman of I.M.
 Group of Companies Limited.
 Michael focuses on a select group of clients and has closed Transactions in Financial Institutions, Insurance, Leasing, Hospitality, Pharmaceuticals, FMCG's and Agro- processing.
 Ongoing projects include Infrastructure and Energy including Renewable Energy Projects.
 Michael is a Director on the Board of various companies including the National Board for Small Scale Industries (NBSSI).
 Michael is an avid golfer and a member at Achimota Golf Club.

 Bro.
-Damien Duchamp was born in Paris, France then grew up primarily in New York of the United States.
+Damien Duchamp was born in Paris, France then grew up primarily in New York in the United States.
 He holds degrees from SUNY New Paltz, Clemson University, and Gwynedd Mercy University.
 After spending thirteen years as a college administrator he worked in the private sector with beverage and restaurant brands.
 This led to consulting and teaching.
-Currently he is a full time faculty member and head of the Department of Hospitality and Tourism at St. Joseph's College in Brooklyn, New York.
+Dr. Duchamp has taught hospitality and tourism courses since 2010, serving as assistant professor and chair.
+He expanded his teaching to include distance education early on, and began teaching other faculty how to teach online.
+Currently he is an assistant dean for online education in the Wegmans School of Nursing at St. John Fisher University in Rochester, NY.

 Bro.
-Duchamp became a member of the Omicron Lambda chapter of Phi Beta Sigma Fraternity, Inc. on April 7, 1997 at Clemson University.
-Damien has served as acting Editor-in-Chief of the Crescent, Director of Programs for the Great Lakes Region and held several chapter leadership roles in Epsilon Sigma chapter.
-Bro.
-Duchamp is a Life Member.
+Duchamp became a member of the Omicron Lambda chapter of Phi Beta Sigma Fraternity, Inc. on April 3, 1997 at Clemson University.
+A Life Member, Damien has served as acting Editor-in-Chief of the Crescent, Director of Programs and Conference Planner for the Great Lakes Region, and has held multiple chapter leadership roles in Kappa Theta Sigma (Terre Haute, IN) and Epsilon Sigma (New York City) chapters.
+He now serves as the Director of Education for Sigma Mu Sigma.

-Dr. Duchamp is also Executive Director of Hospitalented, a global hospitality education organization.
+Dr. Duchamp is Executive Director of Hospitalented, a global hospitality education organization.
 In this role he produces programs in the United States and Ghana, including HospiChallenge, Not So Scary Foods, Art in a Bottle and the Airline Expo.
-Dr. Duchamp conducted his doctoral research in Ghana, resulting in a dissertation entitled Perceptions of the Hospitality and Tourism Industries by 18-24 Year Olds in Ghana, West Africa.
+Dr. Duchamp's dissertation is entitled Perceptions of the Hospitality and Tourism Industries by 18-24 Year Olds in Ghana, West Africa.
 He is committed to developing a vibrant tourism ecosystem in Ghana, and is currently writing a book on the topic.

 Dr. Duchamp is passionate about education and tourism entrepreneurship.
 You can find him online at Hospitalented.org and ProfDuchamp.com